shubham-agarwal-27/React_Coursera_Confusion/README.md

-1. "git push origin master" and pre-push hook has git pull in the end : SAME ERROR...
+1. "git push origin master" and pre-push hook has git pull in the end : SAME ERROR